Common Career Mistakes and How to Avoid Them

 Overcommitting Workload

-Overcommitting can lead to burnout, mistakes, and frustration within.
-As much as it is necessary to work hard to the fullest extent, committing beyond one’s capabilities will lead to less productivity and the expected outcomes.
+Overcommitting can lead to burnout, errors, and frustration within.
+As much as it is vital to be committed but committing to a level that goes beyond one’s capability will lead to less productivity and the expected outcomes.

 - Practicing Time Management Techniques